rutar-academic/rutar.org/content/writing/how-to-build-a-personal-webpage-from-scratch.md

 - {% verbose_url(title="style.css") %}https://raw.githubusercontent.com/alexrutar/webpage-example/master/style.css{% end %}
 - {% verbose_url(title="404.html") %}https://raw.githubusercontent.com/alexrutar/webpage-example/master/404.html{% end %}

-In my opinion, the best way to learn more about HTML and CSS is to take a website which you like and use the <q>View Source</q> or <q>Inspect Element</q> functionality in your browser.
+In my opinion, the best way to learn more about HTML and CSS is to take a website which you like and use the <strong>View Source</strong> or <strong>Inspect Element</strong> functionality in your browser.
 The [MDN Web Docs](https://developer.mozilla.org/en-US/) are an incredibly rich resource which contain almost everything you might want to know about web development.
 Whenever I need to look anything up, that's where I start.

 If your browser is Safari on macOS, you can enable some nice development features with the [Safari developer tools](https://support.apple.com/en-ca/guide/safari/sfri20948/mac) option.
-For example, this allows you to emulate different browsers, and enter a <q>responsive design mode</q> which allows you to manually modify the screen size and view how your webpage will change.
+For example, this allows you to emulate different browsers, and enter a responsive design mode which allows you to manually modify the screen size and view how your webpage will change.

 Firefox also has similar functionality built in to the [Firefox developer tools](https://developer.mozilla.org/en-US/docs/Tools), and the Google Chrome browser in [Chrome DevTools](https://developer.chrome.com/docs/devtools/).

 ## Deployment with GitHub and Cloudflare Pages
+Now that we have created our personal webpage, we want to make it publicly available!
+In order to do this, we will use [GitHub](https://github.com) to host our files, and then integrate Cloudflare Pages with our GitHub account to take the hosted files and deploy them to our domain.

+GitHub is a hosting provider for [git](https://git-scm.com), which is software for tracking and saving changes to a set of files.
+In fact, I would recommend that you learn how to use git locally, and then integrate it with GitHub.
+However, the tutorial for setting this up is much to involved for this article!
+You can find some pointers to get started on the [git webpage](https://git-scm.com/book/en/v2/Getting-Started-About-Version-Control) and on [GitHub](https://docs.github.com/en/get-started/quickstart/git-and-github-learning-resources).

+### Creating the repository on GitHub
+First, you need to create a new repository.
+I would recommend that you follow the instructions [here](https://docs.github.com/en/get-started/quickstart/hello-world#creating-a-repository).
+Here are a couple notes:

+1. You can name the repository anything you would like (you do not need to choose `hello-world`).
+2. Optionally, you can choose the <strong>Add README</strong> option, which you can later modify to provide information on your webpage.
+   This file will be used to display information on your repository.
+3. You can also choose to either make your webpage public or private.
+   A public repository means that anybody can view (but not edit) your GitHub repository, whereas only you – or anybody you give permission – will be able to see the repository if it is private.

+Once you've finished creating the new repository, you need to add files that we created earlier!
+To do this, click on the <strong>Add File</strong> option, beside the <strong>Code</strong> drop-down menu in green.

+1. If you choose the <strong>Upload files</strong> option, the file will be placed directly into the folder.
+   To upload files to a subfolder, you need to click on the subfolder first and then choose the <strong>Add File</strong> option.
+   Somewhat inconveniently, this requires the folder to already exist.
+2. If you choose the <strong>Create new file</strong> option, you can specify the filename directly and copy-paste the contents into the built-in browser.
+   In order to put the file in a subfolder, simply provide a filename containing a backslash.
+   For example, to add the HTML file for the <strong>Writing</strong> tab, enter the name <strong>writing/index.html</strong>.

+Once you have added the file(s), click the <strong>Commit new file</strong> option at the bottom.
+It is simplest to choose the default option (<strong>Commit directly to the `...` branch</strong>).

+Once you've finished, the repository should look something like [this](https://github.com/alexrutar/webpage-example).

 ### Deploying on Cloudflare
-Head to the Pages tabs, and select <q>Create a project</q>.
-You will now be prompted to link your GitHub account, along with the repository containing your files that we created before.
-Click <q>Begin setup</q>, choose a nice name for your webpage, and then select all the defaults and continue to the end.
-Your site will now be automatically deployed once the build finishes!
+To set up the webpage with Cloudflare Pages, we first need to tell Cloudflare about the repository hosting our files.
+The best way to do this is to follow the instructions [in the Cloudflare Pages documentation](https://developers.cloudflare.com/pages/get-started#connecting-your-git-provider-to-pages).
+Here are a couple notes:

+1. The <strong>Project name</strong> that you choose will be used to create the default Cloudflare Pages domain: for example, I named my project `webpage-example` and my default Cloudflare-provided URL is {% verbose_url() %}https://webpage-example.pages.dev{% end %}.
+2. Under the <strong>Build command</strong>, simply write `exit 0`.
+   Leave the <strong>Framework</strong> option and the <strong>Build output directory</strong> as their default values.

+Once you've finished and selected <strong>Save and Deploy</strong>, wait for the build to finish (this will take a few minutes, even though there is nothing to build!) and then your webpage will be publicly available!

+### Going forward
+Now, to make edits to your webpage or add new files, simply edit existing files or add new files to the GitHub repository.
+Once the changes are committed to the repository, Cloudflare will automatically update your webpage!

 ## Further topics
 ### Custom domain setup